-Below are the major facilities within the KTMPO region and their current state of usage:

-Interstate Highway 35 (I-35)
+Below are the major facilities within the KTMPO region and their current state of usage: Interstate Highway 35 (I-35)

 As one of the highly recognized Congressional High Priority Corridors, I-35 is essential to the movement of goods and services within the state of Texas as well as from Canada to Mexico.
 Within KTMPO, I-35 stretches 36 miles from the Bell County lines north to south.
 I-35 is currently considered a lifeline for economic vitality.

 Future needs are far outgrowing the capacity of this facility.
 As a result, the State of Texas has organized an I-35 Advisory Committee that has developed a plan dated August 2011.
-Through this committee, it initatied the reconstruction of I-35 throughout the State of Texas.
+Through this committee, it initiated the reconstruction of I-35 throughout the State of Texas.
 I-35 is currently undergoing facility upgrades from the Bell County line to the south to the northern extent of Bell County.
 Facility upgrades will include: expansion from 4 lanes to 6/8 lanes of traffic, one-way service roads, bridge turnarounds, direct-connect bridges, safer entrance and exit ramps, and others.
-While projects in Belton and Salado are now completed, expected completion of I-35 is KTMPO project T15-06k, widen I-35 from 6 to 8 lanes between US 190/I-14 in Belton to State Loop 363 in Temple.
-The current average daily traffic count along this segment is 101,196.
+While projects in Belton and Salado are now completed, expected completion of I-35 projects in Troy and Temple are expected to be completed in 2019.
+The only remaining section of I-35 is KTMPO project T15-06k, widen I-35 from 6 to 8 lanes between US 190/I-14 in Belton to State Loop 363 in Temple.
+The current average daily traffic count along this segment is

+101,196.
 The projected 2045 average daily traffic count is 193,971.

-Le : I-35 at Thomas Arnold Looking North.
-The sec on of I-35 between FM 2843 in Salado to US 190 in Belton was completed in December 2016.
-This sec on of I-35 was upgraded to six lanes, improved ramps, one-way frontage roads, and new bridges.
+Left: I-35 at Thomas Arnold Looking North.
+The section of I-35 between FM 2843 in Salado to US 190 in Belton was completed in December 2016.
+This section of I-35 was upgraded to six lanes, improved ramps, one-way frontage roads, and new bridges.